How to Save $500 a Month with These Simple Frugal Habits

 I split my spending into chunks and found ways to save.
 I aimed for better, not perfect.
 Here’s my plan.

 Food was my budget’s black hole.
 Takeout and coffee runs drained my cash.
-I got savvy to save $500 a month, revamping my grocery habits.
+I got savvy and revamped my grocery habits to move toward a $500 monthly target.

 • Meal Planning Like a Boss: I planned weekly meals, using fridge leftovers for soups.
 It stopped random store grabs.